ICICLE-ai/Food-Access-Model/README.md

 3. Confirm the removal.
 The store will disappear from the map.
 4. Use the Step Function to evaluate the effects of this change on household food access.

-## Example Use Case

-1. Add a Store: Place a new supermarket in an underserved area—for example, add "Charlie’s Market" to a park location.
-2. Simulate: Step through multiple months to observe how the addition improves food access, particularly for households without vehicles.
-3. Remove a Store: Remove "Charlie’s Market" and/or surrounding stores and examine how food access challenges re-emerge in the affected area.

 ## Tips for Effective Use

 - Analyze Community Needs: Before making changes, review community-level data to target areas with low food access.